 Lynton's primary industry is tourism, which is driven by visitors' interest in the town's sea views and wide range of accommodation options.
 Many visitors also come hereon day trips from nearby towns.
 Locals who are not employed in the tourism sector are usually involved in local agriculture, another important industry in the area.

-FAQ's about B&B's in Lynton
+FAQs about accommodation in Lynton

 Which Lynton B&B's are best for couples?